 I'll state here for the record an axiomatic truth of the modern era, if not the ages: "Conspiracy Theory," as the broad intellectual discipline or area of inquiry has blandly been dubbed by the CIA and the National Security State, is the only fucking game in town.
 If you draw a distinction of any seriousness between what we call "politics" and this above-termed intellectual discipline, (some of my chums and I cut its clunkiness down to "C.T." but it doesn't please me much more) then you've missed the point and the boat and are drastically behind the curve.
 Because there's just no solid evidence that conspiracies, as such, should be separated, or Can be separated from the grim business of human politics, governance, etc. Because piracy and cons-piracies get the job done, see?
 Ask Abraham Lincoln.
 And if he replies, ask him a more trenchant question, like what do you think of your Secretary of War, really?
 And how do you feel about the Jesuits, or about central banking?
 Ask him if he is disappointed in his bodyguard, who was assigned to protect the only entrance to the president’s theater booth, and yet somehow took a break from his post at the most inauspicious time.

-One of the greatest tricks the devil ever played, of course, was convincing us that he isn't "real."
+One of the greatest tricks the devil ever played, I've heard repeatedly, was convincing us that he isn't "real."

 One of the greatest devices ever fashioned by the cognitive and social engineering wizards of our society---and they put great stock in linguistics, language, and symbols, be assured---is the term "conspiracy theory."
 This is because it neuters critical thought; it defuses and neuters rational, proportional, objective thought.
 And it tries to smother political dissent in the cradle.
 We've been methodically trained to believe that the world is for the most part a mass of events that are on the up and up.
 (The “lone nut gunman,” who eliminates major political actors, and nowadays masses of innocents, being the only definable, permissible aberration, and one rapidly becoming the status quo and thus an oxymoron, curiously.
 Check your newsfeed, there’s another lonely gunman.)
 The Digital Age has taught those who are trying to pay attention that Nothing could be further from the truth.
 Clandestine acts seem to almost always be more effective than above-board ones.

 There is no legitimate philosophical reason why the term "conspiracy theory" has the relevance and traction that it does in our time, outside of the prominent fact that political conspiracies themselves do truly exist in abundance.
 It's of absolutely no consequence what type of conspiracy we are talking about, or, as is most often the case in this land and time, Not talking about.
-No centralized committee or unelected agency has any right to manufacture and proliferate a phrase that demonizes focused, calculated, sober analysis of things; of collective human events.
-This reductionist and mind-numbing phrase in question shares a kind of genetic illegitimacy with the term "anti-semite."
-Most often when either of these terms are used in modern politics, the party using the terminology is not acting in good philosophical faith.
+No centralized committee or unelected agency has any right to manufacture and proliferate a phrase that demonizes focused, calculating, sober analysis of things; of collective human events.
+This reductionist and mind-numbing phrase in question shares a kind of genetic illegitimacy with the term "anti-semite," insofar as it is very commonly used, in the form of a crushing catchall brickbat.
+Quite often when either of these terms are used in modern politics, the party using them is not acting in good philosophical faith.
 They are making baseless character attacks.
 They are saying they are uncomfortable with another party's arguments.
 They are burrowing down past reason and careful, moderated thought and trying to poison the soil and the root of the so-called discussion.
-It's total war with this ridiculous term, it is a salting of the earth so that nothing can be done to solve matters or grow anything of value.
+It's total war with this ridiculous Operation Mockingbird term, it is a salting of the earth so that nothing can be done to solve matters or grow anything of value.
 And maybe the most crucial thing to understand about the fallacy, the mindless tautology that is this phrase, is that it simply would never have been able to exist and breed as well as it has, if it was not nurtured and coddled by the field of journalism, held to be so integrally important to what we are said to be inhabiting: a democratic society.
 Here is where we once again proclaim, Fuck Journalists and the devils that infest them.

 You can wisely, safely discount the things these types of people say when they are pretending to argue with you in good faith, if they even pretend, at all.
-Throw them and their insincere conflations and sour looks directly out the window.
-For years it's been my sad opinion that the only good thing resulting from Nein-11 is that it flushed out into the undeniable open the people who are asleep at the wheel.
+Defenestrate them and their insincere conflations and sour looks.
+For years it's been my sad opinion that the only good thing resulting from Nein-11 is that it flushed out into the undeniable open the people who are terminally asleep at the wheel.
 Those who don’t wish to be troubled by logic, physics, probability, causation, and quite honestly, the thing we call “morality.”
 It exposed those among us who cannot think for themselves, or are just too timid and comfortable with the way things are.
 The way things are is morally objectionable to all moral beings.
 Neuro-linguistics be damned.
 State-mandated and -controlled education and their anti-intellectual trickery be triply damned.

 The god-damned phrase doesn’t even make sense; it has no valid, intrinsic merit or meaning.
 You can have a “conspiracy,” and you can have a “theory,” but marrying the two in the tedious and obsessive way that our society has is a forced hybridization.
 If you have questions about making pancakes you are not derisively called a “pancake theorist.”
 God forbid if you make empirically supported observations on how pancakes can't be made by smashing human babies together into a paste and frying them in virgin goat-lard.
 America coined this poisonous, brainless phrase simply because it is the land at the tip of an evil spear: it is verily the land of conspiracies.
 Yea, you shall smell hogwash and deception all over this awkward verbal two-step, and go forth and denounce it.
 In the picture atop this note, you shall also just make out a look of worry in the furrowed brow of TX governor John Connally, who is officially recorded as having at first declined to sit in the limo that day.

-And here is a riddle for you, and you may again refer to the image Fixed above, of the King of the Sun and His Bride of Earthly Beauty in their final parading moments in Dallas, TX, on the plaza where the first Masonic Temple in that city once stood:
+And here is an amateurish riddle for you, unaffiliated with any university and unfunded by any agency, and to answer it you may again refer to the image Fixed above, of the King of the Sun and His Bride of Earthly Beauty in their final parading moments in Dallas, TX, on the plaza where the first Masonic Temple in that city once stood:

 “What is clad in black, and Always looks back, and to both sides, and forward, and as a rule clutches handles on carriages of State, but is Late, late, late...if not simply Absent?”